northbrooklynangels/northbrooklynangels.github.io/content/faq/index.md

 ## What opportunities are available to children?

-Our policy regarding minors volunteering with us is to have the interested parent volunteer with us a few times first so they have an idea of the layout of the shift and kitchen.
-With advanced notice, the parent can then volunteer with their children.
-Given the intensity of the pace at the kitchen and our need to have meals prepared for distribution in a tight timeframe, we have to balance newcomers and minors with veteran volunteers.
+**Ages 6-13:** Our policy for parents interested in volunteering with their children is to volunteer with us a few times first to become familiar with our kitchen layout and shift flow.
+Once you're oriented, you can volunteer alongside your child with advance notice.
+Given the pace of our meal prep and distribution timeline, we need to balance newcomers and younger volunteers with experienced volunteers.

-That said, our board is working on building a monthly volunteer opportunity to involve local families and younger children.
-To learn more, opt into our bi-weekly newsletter by emailing [volunteer@northbrooklynangels.org](mailto:volunteer@northbrooklynangels.org)!
-We'll make sure you're put on it without a problem!
+**High school students (ages 14-17):** Students can volunteer independently with a signed parental waiver and permission form.
+To request the form, email [volunteer@northbrooklynangels.org](mailto:volunteer@northbrooklynangels.org).
+Once we receive the signed form, the student can create a Deed account and sign up for shifts.

+Parents who prefer to volunteer alongside their high school-aged children can do so—both parent and student will need to create Deed accounts and sign up for available spots.

 ## Are there opportunities to volunteer besides your weekly lunch shifts?